stats-tgeorge/docs/editing.md

 ### Starting the review

-Next, run the command `@whedon start review`.
-If you haven't assigned an editor and reviewer, this command will fail and `@whedon` will tell you this.
+Next, run the command `@editorialbot start review`.
+If you haven't assigned an editor and reviewer, this command will fail and `@editorialbot` will tell you this.
 This will open the `REVIEW` issue, with prepared review checklists for each reviewer, and instructions.
 The editor should close the `PRE-REVIEW` issue, at this point, and move the conversation to the separate `REVIEW` issue.

 ## Review

 The `REVIEW` issue contains some instructions, and reviewer checklists.
 The reviewer(s) should check off items of the checklist one-by-one, until done.
 In the meantime, reviewers can engage the authors freely in a conversation aimed at improving the paper.

-If a reviewer recants their commitment or is unresponsive, editors can remove them with the command `@whedon remove @username as reviewer`.
+If a reviewer recants their commitment or is unresponsive, editors can remove them with the command `@editorialbot remove @username as reviewer`.
 You can also add new reviewers in the `REVIEW` issue, but in this case, you need to manually add a review checklist for them by editing the issue body.

 Comments in the `REVIEW` issue should be kept brief, as much as possible, with more lengthy suggestions or requests posted as separate issues, directly in the submission repository.
 A link-back to those issues in the `REVIEW` is helpful.